siglun/bible-references/README.md

-I then wrote a shell script, [aggregate.sh](aggregate.sh) which runs an xsl transform counting the number of references per year given that `big-table.xml`.
+I then wrote a shell script, [aggregate.sh](aggregate.sh) which runs an xsl transform counting the number of references per year given that `table-all.xml`.
 It also makes that for given bible references, which can be given as a parameter.